Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 Once registered in the Pharmacist Prescriber scope of practice, pharmacists will be entitled to use RegPharmNZ(Prescriber) as a post-nominal.

-Standards and Guidance for Pharmacist Prescribers
+Competence Standards for Pharmacist Prescribers

-On-going registration requirements
+Ongoing registration requirements

 Overseas-qualified pharmacist prescribers